Tuesday, December 25, 2012

 Review

-POCAHONTAS is the best-looking movie from Disney that was ever done, with good animation and vivid art direction.
+POCAHONTAS is the best-looking movie from Disney that has ever done, with good animation and vivid art direction.
 However, it is a problematic film, rife with inconsistencies that hurt it somehow.
 These include historical inaccuracies, animal characters that don't talk (like Meeko, Flit and Percy), a weak villain and a bittersweet ending.
 The former and latter are because Disney is willing to overlook the history of the real-life Pocahontas and the events despite the research the filmmakers took but decided to ignore it in favour of a fictionalised story.
 The things about the film which are worthwhile are the voice acting of Mel Gibson, David Odgen Stiers and Christian Bale and three songs by Alan Menken including "Steady as the Beating Drum", the Oscar-winning "Colors of the Wind" and "Savages".

 It's funny how most Disney animators and executives thought POCAHONTAS had the potential to become the ultimate hit for the studio instead of The Lion KingIt turns out that it was the opposite, and it is one of those animated movies that tried so hard to be better, but it ends up being average.